peterparkedcar165/minecraft_mod_ideas/README.md

 ###### Crippling: Attacks reduced Movement Speed and Attack Speed by 25%.
 [DONE]
 ###### Terrifying: Players in a 6-block radius will suffer a Darkness effect for 4 seconds as long as they are within the range.
 They will also be bombarded with mob sounds, masking the the real ones.
 [DONE]
 ###### Upon dying, these mobs drop an increased amount of Experience.
 [DONE]

+# Hidden Passives: An additional ability will be given to the Player of a specific Pokemon evolutionary line upon completing an objective.

+## Piplup Line:

+Defiant: Convert Weakness to Strength and Wisdom equal to same level and duration.

+## Cyndaquil Line:

+Flash Fire: Reduce Fire damage taken by half.
+Upon taking Fire damage, increase Fire attribute by 1.

+## Rowlet Line:

+Chlorophyll: Increase Movement Speed in direct sunlight.

+## Ralts Line:

+Regenerator: When evading attacks, heal up 10% health.